22 Pushup Challenge

 The 22 Pushup Challenge, sometimes called the 22KILL Pushup Challenge, was an activity involving pressing out twenty-two pushups to promote awareness for veteran suicide prevention along with honoring military service members and veterans.

 The viral awareness campaign gained traction and started to garner Hollywood celebrity support and participation in August 2016.
 Social media outlets like Twitter, Instagram, and Facebook news feeds began to be inundated with video posts of celebrities doing their 22 pushups and then challenging other celebrities, pro athletes, politicians, etc. — i.e., Dwayne ‘The Rock’ Johnson, John Krasinski, Chris Pratt, Chris Evans, Scott Eastwood and others have posted videos of themselves completing the 22 pushups.

 Origin

 The original campaign named #22KILL was created by an OEF Marine veteran named Andrew K. Nguyen, founder of multiple veteran organizations—22KILL, HCC, White Star Families of America, and veteran.Me.
 The "Pushup Challenge" had first started in 2011 through the veteran nonprofit organization Honor Courage Commitment, Inc., but later continued to evolve while maintaining the foundation to honor military veterans and their service.
-In early 2013, the VA released a statistic that 22 veterans commit suicide every day on average which initially garnered limited media coverage.
+In early 2013, the VA released a statistic that 22 veterans die by suicide every day on average which initially garnered limited media coverage.

 HCC's original pushup challenge collaborated with Thunder Road Film #sweat4vets to launch the "22 pushup" campaign in Oct 2013.